-As sketched in fig. 10, the .
-The velocity spectra estimated at 45 m amsl show systematic deviations from MOST sometimes deviations from the surface-layer scaling under near-neutral and stable conditions, likely due to the observed aforementioned uncorrelated high-frequency noisesnoise, which lead to an underestimation of the friction velocity.
+In fig. 8, the maximum values of the normalised spectra for near-neutral conditions ($-0.1 \le \zeta \le 0.1$) are close to unity, as described by Kaimal et al. (1972).
+The velocity spectra estimated at 45 m amsl show sometimes deviations from the surface-layer scaling under near-neutral and stable conditions, likely due to the observed aforementioned uncorrelated highfrequency noise, which lead to an underestimation of the friction velocity.
 Under light and moderate unstable conditions, i.e. $-0.3 \le \zeta \le -0.1$, the velocity spectra at 6 m and 18 m amsl are similar, which supports the idea that the wave sublayer is shallower than 6 m.
-If $\zeta \le -1$, deviations from MOST surface-layer scaling are clearer at both 45 m amsl and at 6 mamsl, which is also visible in fig. 12.
-We remind that the non-dimensional stability parameter ζ estimated at 6 m reflected the predominance of near-neutral conditions.
-This results in discrepancies between the spectral estimates at 6 m and 18 m in fig. 10 to fig. 12 which increase with $|\zeta|$.
+If $\zeta \le -1$, deviations from surface-layer scaling are clearer at both 45 m and at 6 m, which is also visible in fig. 10.
+We remind that As mentioned in section 5.1, the non-dimensional stability parameter ζ estimated at 6 m reflected the predominance of near-neutral conditions.
+This results in discrepancies between the spectral estimates at 6 m and 18 m in fig. 8 to fig. 10 which increase with $|\zeta|$.